-Direction General Plan Designation Zoning NCSP Overlay Airport Overlay Existing Land Use(s) North Very Low Density Residential VLDR SR-1 C & D Residential South Very Low Density Residential & Resource Conservation VLDR/RC SR-1/OS C & D Agriculture (orchard)/ Residential East Very Low Density Residential/Resource Conservation/Public VLDR/RC/PB SR-1/OS/P-Q С Residential West Very Low Density Residential & Resource Conservation VLDR/RC SR-1/OS D Agriculture (orchards)/ Residential
+Direction General Plan Designation Zoning NCSP Overlay Airport Overlay Existing Land Use(s) North Very Low Density Residential VLDR SR-1 C&D Residential South Very Low Density Residential & Resource Conservation VLDR/RC SR-1/OS C & D Agriculture (orchard)/ Residential East Very Low Density Residential/Resource Conservation/Public VLDR/RC/PB SR-1/OS/P-Q С Residential West Very Low Density Residential & Resource Conservation VLDR/RC SR-1/OS D Agriculture (orchards)/ Residential

 The project parcel is developed with a residential dwelling and had been used for agriculture (orchard).
 The topography of the project site area and project parcel is generally flat, with a gradual slope from northeast to southwest.
 There are no waterways located on the project parcel.
 The nearest waterway is Keefer Slough, which is located south of the project site.
+The North Chico area is known for flooding during peak storm events.
+During such recent events, Keefer Slough has overflowed the south banks at two points near the project site.
+Per the Federal Emergency Management Agency (FEMA) Letter of Map Amendment (LOMA) dated April 5, 2018, only a small portion of the parcel along Keefer Slough is identified in Flood Zone A. Based on the size of the proposed two parcels, there is sufficient are for development on the parcel outside the map flood zone area.
 The project parcel is located north and west of the City of Chico.